-Explore the best trails near Baker with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Baker with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Being from the northeast, i really enjoyed the difference of hiking a desert trail.
 Started my hike around 10 am; after about 15 minutes on the trail, I ran into 2 hikers on their return.
 After that, I had the trail to myself the rest of the day.
 Joshua trees of course were a real treat to see.
 Also saw a blacktail jackrabbit and a whole bunch of small Desert night lizards.
 View from the top was worth the sweat!